 Advice for running on actual sand

 Start on wet sand first.
 It is harder and will be slightly easier to run on.
 The thrill of running on the beach can not be underestimated.
 You get an amazing view of the ocean.
-Unfortunately beaches aren't usually very long so you may have to turn a few times, back and forth, if you want a long run.
+Unfortunately some beaches aren't usually very long, so you may have to turn a few times, back and forth, if you want a long run.

 I would advise that you avoid the busy times of the beach but you'll know when that is if you live near one.
 The benefits of running on sand are enormous.
 There all kinds of different muscles that get work, from the foot and above to your legs and butt.
 On dry sand you will sink as you try to run, making far more effort needed.